Mistaken Identity

 Bob

 Just last week.
+(Showing his phone as an excuse.)
 My GPS still thinks I'm in denial.

 Alice

 Wow.
-One week here and you run into one of your old band mates.
+One week here and you run into (motioning to herself) one of your old band mates.

 Bob